 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”

 Thank the Lord that He is our strength when our heart fails!
-You will need to lean on His strength in the days ahead.
+I promise you that you will need to lean on His strength in the days ahead.
+This is your time of need, but the power of God will sustain you.

 11. Isaiah 41:10